arXiv/arxiv-submission-core/docs/source/architecture.rst

 High-level plan
 ---------------
-- We will decouple most functional components of the classic submission system into independent services that are agnostic about submissions.
+- Major functional components of the classic submission system are decomposed into independent :ref:`utility-services` that are agnostic about the submissions themselves.
 This includes classification, overlap detection, compilation (TeX, PS), and upload/file management.
-- We will implement a :ref:`Python package <submission-core-events-package>` that is responsible for all commands in the scope of the submission system.
+- The :ref:`core submission package <submission-core-events-package>`
+  provides the foundational logic of the submission system.
-  That package should:

-  - Define the commands that are available in the submission system, and provide a Python API for executing those commands.
+  - Defines the commands that are available in the submission system, and provide a Python API for executing those commands.
-  - Provide an API for defining rules and conditional operations based on those commands.
+  - Provides a framework for defining rules and conditional operations based on those commands.
-  - Be responsible for updating the core submission database.
-It should persist command execution instances/events in the core database, and also generate projections of submission state that support query/read operations and that are compatible with legacy components.
+  - Provides integration with the :ref:`submission-database`.

-- A set of :ref:`core submission interface services <interface-services>` will provide UIs and APIs to support various submission and moderation workflows.
-Those services will utilize the the core command/event package (above).
+- A set of :ref:`core submission interface services <interface-services>` built on top of the :ref:`core submission package
+  <submission-core-events-package>` provide UIs and APIs to support submission
+  and moderation workflows.

 Context